oletizi/avi-k8s-test/README.md

 packages installed.

-This project directory is mounted inside the container at /home/ubuntu/avi-k8s-test; should you with to make changes to scripts or configuration, you may do so from the docker host machine and they will also appear in the configuration container.
+This project directory is mounted inside the container at /home/ubuntu/avi-k8s-test; should you wish to make changes to scripts or configuration, you may do so from the docker host machine and they will also appear in the configuration container.

 1. Install docker